 Work defines capitalism.
 AI and automation are reducing work and in reducing work, they are reducing purchasing power.
 This in turn means the capitalist system requires debt to sustain GDP and debt is at an all time high and rising beyond any credible means of reducing it, even inflationary measures.
 The system is broken but we can see no way out of it.
 There is a growing population of people with nothing to lose and externalities to capitalism in the form of the environmental crisis and overpopulation that spell our doom unless we can change it all.

 However hard it is to conceive, we can start and should start.
 I see in my children a generation not yet encumbered by the dogmas of my own.
 They can still create new patterns of existence, they can crowdsource their own solutions and their own critical mass.
 My generation can do it too, it’s just harder.
-I fund, very modestly, Wikitribune and Mozilla, organisations looking to put truth and people at the heart of the world wide web, using networks and, with the latter, scholarships to find new ways of doing things.
+For a time* I funded, very modestly, WikiTribune and Mozilla, organisations looking to put truth and people at the heart of the world wide web, using networks and, with the latter, scholarships to find new ways of doing things.
 It’s a start.

 Mason’s book has given me a lot of new information to add to my model of the world and my political views, it’s educated me and energised me and I’m most grateful for that.